How to Build a Field Service App [The Ultimate Guide]

 Besides the issues that you struggle with on the administrative level, you should also pay attention to the challenges of those who work for you and your clients.

 Challenges of clients:

-Personalization.
-All Client’s data should be collected and stored in the system to be available to the technician who is assigned.
+- Personalization.
+All Client data should be collected and stored in the system to be available to the technician who is assigned.
 This allows them to be properly prepared and have all the necessary parts with them.

-Security.
-They want to feel more secure by getting info about technician (name, photo).
-Here is a curious statistics on this case:
+- Security.
+They want to feel more secure by getting info about technicians (name, photo).
+Here is curious statistics on this case:

 All challenges are linked and, as a rule, can be solved with the same features.
 As you identify the bottlenecks in your business that do not allow you to grow and increase your revenue, it's time to discuss how to address these challenges with technology.